Ashbourne Cup

 The Ashbourne Cup is an Irish camogie tournament played each year to determine the national champion university or third level college.
 The Ashbourne Cup is the highest division in inter-collegiate camogie.
 The competition features many of the current stars of the game and is sometimes known as the 'Olympics of Camogie' because of the disproportionate number of All Star and All-Ireland elite level players who participate each year Since 1972 it has been administered by the Higher Education committee of the Camogie Association.
-University of Limerick are the current champions, having won the Ashbourne cup in 2024.
+University College Cork are the current champions, having won the Ashbourne cup in 2026.

 Format

 Each of the 4 @3rdLevelCamogie competitions follow a group stage and knockout format.
 Teams are generally divided into 2 groups with the top 2 in each group advancing to the semi-finals and 3rd place in both groups contesting the shield final.
 Each competition operates on a promotion and relegation basis.